-- (i) the amount that would reduce the Prevailing Principal Amount to EUR 0.01, if the relevant Trigger Event has occurred pursuant to a) or b) of the Trigger Event definition to the extent required by the Applicable Regulations that apply at the time of the relevant Trigger Event, or as otherwise required pursuant to alternative requirements under the Applicable Regulations; or - (ii) together with the pro rata conversion or write-down of all other Loss Absorbing Tier 1 Instruments of the Issuer (whether or not their terms provide for full conversion or write-down, as the case may be) when compared with the Prevailing Principal Amount: - (a) the amount necessary to restore the SCR Ratio to 100%, to the extent it is below 100%; or - (b) if the SCR Ratio cannot be restored to 100%, then the amount necessary on a linear basis to reflect the SCR Ratio where the Prevailing Principal Amount would be equal to (x) zero if the SCR Ratio were 75% and (y) the Initial Principal Amount if the SCR Ratio were 100%; or - (c) any higher amount that would be required by the Applicable Regulations in force at the time of the Write-Down;

-for each paragraph (a), (b) and (c) above, only if the relevant Trigger Event has occurred pursuant solely to (c) of the Trigger Event definition and if such Write-Down Amount is permitted by the Applicable Regulations that apply at the time of the Trigger Event and provided that the Prevailing Principal Amount shall not be reduced below EUR 0.01.
+- (i) the amount that would reduce the Prevailing Principal Amount to EUR 0.01, if the relevant Trigger Event has occurred pursuant to a) or b) of the Trigger Event definition in Condition 7.1 (Write-Down upon Trigger Event) to the extent required by the Applicable Regulations that apply at the time of the relevant Trigger Event, or as otherwise required pursuant to alternative requirements under the Applicable Regulations; or - (ii) together with the pro rata conversion or write-down of all other Loss Absorbing Tier 1 Instruments of the Issuer (whether or not their terms provide for full conversion or write-down, as the case may be) when compared with the Prevailing Principal Amount: - (a) the amount necessary to restore the SCR Ratio to 100%, to the extent it is below 100%; or - (b) if the SCR Ratio cannot be restored to 100%, then the amount necessary on a linear basis to reflect the SCR Ratio where the Prevailing Principal Amount would be equal to (x) zero if the SCR Ratio were 75% and (y) the Initial Principal Amount if the SCR Ratio were 100%; or for each paragraph (a), (b) and (c) above, only if the relevant Trigger Event has occurred pursuant solely to (c) of the Trigger Event definition in Condition 7.1 (Write-Down upon Trigger Event) and if such Write-Down Amount is permitted by the Applicable Regulations that apply at the time of the Trigger Event and provided that the Prevailing Principal Amount shall not be reduced below EUR 0.01.
 If it were not permitted by the Applicable Regulations paragraph (i) will apply.